-You can review these triggers by selecting the Triggers page in the Zendesk administrator view (in the sidebar click the Admin icon () and then select Business Rules > Triggers).
+You can review these triggers by selecting the Triggers page in the Zendesk administrator view (in Admin Center > Objects and rules > Business rules > Triggers).

 Let's look at the Notify requester of received request trigger.
 This trigger sends an email message to the ticket requester when a new ticket is received by Zendesk Support.
 Here are the conditions:

-The Ticket: Is condition is used to capture the two trigger events that we discussed earlier: create and update.
+The Ticket > Is condition is used to capture the two trigger events that we discussed earlier: created and updated.
 If you only want a trigger to act on new tickets, you select Created.
 This is the choice we want for this trigger because we only want the ticket requester to receive the new ticket confirmation email once, when the ticket is created.
 There are other triggers for notifying the requester when an agent has added a comment and when the ticket has been solved.
-Each of those triggers use Ticket: Is Updated.
+Each of those triggers use Ticket > Is > Updated.

-The second condition, Ticket: Status is not Solved, is used because we only want the trigger to apply to active tickets—not our solved tickets.
+The second condition, Status > is not > Solved, is used because we only want the trigger to apply to active tickets—not our solved tickets.